What you can expectBy Mayo Clinic Staff

 If the entire disk must be taken out, your surgeon may need to fill the space with a piece of bone — taken from a cadaver or from your own pelvis — or a synthetic bone substitute.
 The adjoining vertebrae are then fused together with metal hardware.

-Depending on the amount of lifting, walking and sitting your job involves, you likely will be able to return to work within a few weeks.
-Limit activities involving lifting, bending and stooping for several weeks after diskectomy.
-You may also need to minimize sitting for long periods of time for a few months.
-A physical therapist can teach you exercises to improve the strength and flexibility of the muscles around your spine.
+Depending on the amount of lifting, walking and sitting your job involves, you may be able to return to work in two to six weeks.
+If you have a job that includes heavy lifting or operating heavy machinery, your doctor may advise you to wait six to eight weeks before returning to work.
+Limit activities involving lifting, bending and stooping for four weeks after diskectomy.
+You may also need to limit the amount of time you spend sitting for four weeks following the surgery.

 - Open discectomy.
-North American Spine Society. http://www.knowyourback.org/Documents/open_discectomy.pdf.
-Accessed May 3, 2011.
+North American Spine Society. http://www.knowyourback.org/Pages/Treatments/SurgicalOptions/LumbarDiscectomy.aspx.
+Accessed April 19, 2014.

 - McKean SC, et al. Principles and Practice of Hospital Medicine.
 New York, N.Y: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=749.
 Accessed April 20, 2014.

 - Chou R. Subacute and chronic low back pain: Surgical treatment. http://www.uptodate.com/home.
 Accessed April 20, 2014.